Industrial stormwater: Multi-sector general permit

 The permit is applicable to facilities in Massachusetts, New Hampshire, New Mexico, the District of Columbia and federal insular areas (territories).
 The other states have developed their own state-specific industrial stormwater permits (e.g. California's Industrial General Permit).
 State-issued general permits often include the same requirements as EPA's permit, but some states have additional requirements.

 Construction site stormwater

 Under EPA regulations, stormwater runoff from construction sites is also classified as industrial stormwater, however these discharges are covered by a separate set of permits.
 EPA periodically publishes its Construction General Permit and the approved state agencies publish similar permits, to regulate discharges from construction sites of 1 acre (4,000 m2) or more.
+(Also covered are sites that are less than one acre in size, that are part of a larger common plan of development that will disturb more than 1 acre.)
 In addition to implementing the NPDES requirements, many states and local governments have enacted their own stormwater management laws and ordinances, and some have published stormwater treatment design manuals.
 Some of these state and local requirements have expanded coverage beyond the federal requirements.
 For example, the State of Maryland requires erosion and sediment controls on construction sites of 5,000 sq ft (460 m2) or more.